History of Vancouver Police - 1997 - Present

 The City of Vancouver completed the largest annexation in Washington State history with the annexation of east Vancouver on January 1, 1997.
 The population of our city nearly doubled, going from 67,450 people to 127,900, and established Vancouver as the fourth largest city in Washington State.
 Vancouver's population continues to grow and as of 2013 over 165,000 citizens call the City of Vancouver home.

 With the 1997 annexation came a directive to implement community oriented policing as a way to better serve our increasing population and geographic service area.
 Prior to the annexation the Vancouver Police operated out of one central location.
 With the doubling of population to be served and the increased service area the VPD established precincts.
 Currently officers work out of two precincts.
 West precinct is located at 2800 NE Stapleton Road, and East Precinct is located at 520 SE 155th Avenue.
 In 1999 the VPD Office of the Chief, administrative, and logistics personnel moved to the VPD Administration building at 605 E Evergreen Boulevard.

 The Office of the Chief includes Chief James McElvain, Assistant Chief Chris Sutter and Assistant Chief Mike Lester.

-Over the years the City of Vancouver population has grown to over 165,000 and counting and the department's authorized staffing has been reduced.
+Over the years the City of Vancouver population has grown to over 170,000.
 Currently, the Vancouver Police Department is authorized for 190 sworn staff and 24.5 civilian support staff.